 February 2019.
 California.

-To make things interesting a large winter storm system called an atmospheric river was forecast to dump buckets of rain in the Central Valley and heavy snow up in the mountains.
+To make things interesting a large winter storm system called an atmospheric river was forecast to dump buckets of rain in California’s Central Valley and heavy snow up in the Sierra Nevadas.
 The forecasters got it right: several ski resorts ended up reporting nearly 100 inches of snow from this storm system.
 Getting up there was the challenge.
-Route 80 was entirely closed due to white-out conditions, strong winds, and near-zero visibility at Donner Pass the day before we left.
+Route 80 was closed due to white-out conditions, strong winds, and near-zero visibility at Donner Pass the day before we left.

 The next day Caltrans reopened Route 80 and we decided to go for it.
 Our destination was about 125 miles and a 7200 foot climb up the western slopes of the Sierra Nevadas.
 We left home with 309 miles of rated range in the Model 3 and the navigator predicting an ETA of 2½ hours.
 The Model 3 navigator is pretty good at predicting ETA under normal conditions.
-We’ve driven through bumper-to-bumper traffic to San Francisco several times and the navigator’s ETA has been within 15 minutes of our actual arrival time.
-However, I’ve driven to Lake Tahoe in snowy weather, I’ve seen this movie, I knew we were in for a longer trip.
+We’ve driven through bumper-to-bumper traffic to San Francisco several times and the navigator’s ETA has been pretty accurate.
+However, driving to Lake Tahoe in snowy weather?
+I’ve seen this movie, I knew we were in for a longer trip.

 We had smooth sailing for an hour or so till Caltrans closed eastbound Route 80 due to icy conditions and multiple accidents.
-So we got off the highway in Colfax and meet up with our group of friends to grab an early dinner and plot our course.
+So we got off the highway in Colfax and meet up with our group of friends to grab an early dinner and plot our next step.

 While eating our group navigator found a local route around the accidents and we decided to keep on going.
 I put tire chains on the rear wheels and we got back on the highway.
 Things looked good, light traffic, clear roads, a beautiful sunset, and then the fun began.

 I was dressed for cold weather, and seat heaters and blankets were probably all our family needed to keep comfortable.
-But I had to keep the front windshield defroster on high to keep ice from freezing on the windshield wipers so we were plenty warm in the car.
-Traffic was slow because of the accidents and bad conditions – 20-25 MPH, when it was moving.
+But I had to keep the front windshield defroster on high the entire time to keep ice from freezing on the windshield wipers so we were plenty warm in the car.
+Traffic was slow because of the accidents and bad conditions – 20-25 MPH when it was moving.
 I would not have wanted to drive faster anyways.

 Our rear wheel drive Model 3 with tire chains handled the slippery conditions very well.
-If you’ve ever driven a rear wheel drive car in the snow with tire chains before this was not much different, but in my opinion you have better control in the snow with an EV.
-I’ve driven our front-wheel drive 2012 Rav4 EV in the snow before so I’ve experienced the fine control you have over vehicle torque in an EV as you climb hills.
-The rear-wheel drive Model 3 was no different.
-The even weight distribution of the battery pack over the front and back wheels undoubtedly helps with traction.
+If you’ve ever driven a rear wheel drive car in the snow with tire chains before this wasn’t any different.
+In my opinion you actually have better control in the snow with an EV.
+As long as you don’t tromp on the accelerator you have fine control over vehicle torque in an EV as you climb hills.
+The even weight distribution of the battery pack over the front and back wheels in the Model 3 probably helps with traction.
 We arrived with no problems.

-The whole point of this trip was fun in the snow, and the driveway made a great sled run.
-The kids had hours of fun sledding and playing in the snow.
+The whole point of this trip was fun in the snow, and we had a blast.
+The kids had 2 days of sledding and time in the snow.
 We were very close to the lake and walked through deep snow along the shore to enjoy the quiet snowfall and beautiful views.

-- We started our trip to Lake Tahoe with 309 miles of range.
-We drove 129 miles in comfort* through cold, heavy snow while climbing 7200 feet, chains on rear wheels the last 55 miles to arrive with with 118 miles in the pack.
+- We left home with 309 miles of range.
+Drove 129 miles in comfort* through cold, heavy snow while climbing 7200 feet, chains on rear wheels the last 55 miles to arrive with with 118 miles of range remaining in the pack.

-- Knowing that Tesla’s Supercharger network was there if needed gave us the confidence to take this trip without hesitation.
+- Knowing that Tesla’s Supercharger network was there gave us the confidence to make the trip without hesitation.

-- I think we’re at the point where you don’t have to say the Model 3 is an EV, it’s a car, and a damn good car at that.
+- We’re at the point where you don’t have to say the Model 3 is an EV.
+It’s a car, and a damn good car at that.

-- *Comfort: in terms of temperature and seating… a 9½ hour car trip is not my first definition of a pleasure cruise.
+- *Comfort: we were comfortable in terms of temperature and seating… 9½ hours in heavy snow is not my first definition of a pleasure cruise.